nitesh-dk11/nitesh-dk11/README.md

 [![](https://visitcount.itsvg.in/api?id=nitesh-dk11&icon=7&color=1)](https://visitcount.itsvg.in)

-- 🔭 I’m currently working on **Developing projects based on javascript**
+- 🔭 I’m currently working on **Developing projects  of 3D Modern Websites**

-- 🌱 I’m currently learning **SQL and databases for Website building , manage data persistence.**
+- 🌱 I’m currently learning **React , Gsap , Locomotive js , Scrolltrigger**

 - 👯 I’m looking to collaborate on **Open-source development projects related to web development , Web services .**
-- 🤝 I’m looking for help with **Staying up-to-date with the latest advancements in web    and data security , machine learning , If you have expertise in this   area, your  insights would be valuable.**
+- 🤝 I’m looking for help with **Staying up-to-date with the latest advancements in web  Developement  ,Advace Web animation  and Web security , If you have expertise in this   area, your  insights would be valuable.**

 - 💬 Ask me about **the opportunities in the field of Full stack developnemnt .**